OpenNews/srccon-product/homepage.md

 SRCCON:PRODUCT will be intentionally small, at about 150 participants.
 This size means we need to be equitable in distributing tickets and ensuring that there are a mix of perspectives and skills represented.
 Our call for participation form will help us understand who would like to take part and what you're hoping to take home with you.

 The form will also include an application for travel support.
-Scholarships will provide a $350 stipend, with a limited number of $500 stipends available for folks with higher travel costs.
+Scholarships will provide a free ticket to the event and a $350 stipend, with a limited number of $500 stipends available for folks with higher travel costs.

 <div class="page-divider"><span>Our rough schedule for the day</span></div>